mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV1/README.md

-We will exclude others as 192.168.2.50 is an internal IP and 106.161.187.134 is the one of joomla update site.
+Except the two External IPs, 40.80.148.42 and 23.22.63.114O, others were excluded as 192.168.2.50 being an internal IP and 106.161.187.134 one of the joomla update sites.

-After doing log analysis, we found an interesting file in the log related to '23.22.63.114' IP.
+After doing log analysis, an interesting file in the log related to '23.22.63.114' IP was found in suricata logs.

 ```